Skip to main content

 YOUR_API_KEY=...

-circuit publish reads .env from the agent root, then applies any --env KEY=VALUE overrides, encrypts those values at rest, and injects them into your deployed agent runtime as normal environment variables.
+circuit publish reads .env from the agent root, then applies any --var KEY=VALUE overrides, encrypts those values at rest, and injects them into your agent’s hosted runtime as normal environment variables.
 For more details, see Publishing → Environment Variables.
 This uploads your agent to Circuit.
 Once published, users can find and run it through the Circuit app.